danielstocks/webcloud/pages/blog/2024-06-11-improved-control-flow-analysis-typescript-5.5.md

 );
 ```

 Trying to compile the above code prior to 5.5 would fail, but now works as expected.
-Try out [the example](https://www.typescriptlang.org/play/?ts=5.4.5#code/GYVwdgxgLglg9mABFApgZygCjgIwFYBciASihHAE4AmAPBhTGAOYA0i4A1mHAO5gB8bDigCeReoyYBKRAG8AUIiWIYwRJigiADijhrceANrCRAXUQBeK4gBEE5jZkLlLxAeOjTAOihwAqlo6FADCAIZoKJhSANxKAPRxiAByvG4cbFoUKABu8CBoADYiiDzhtgDy+GRQKmhuapo6iADknNx8zTZeisoAvvL98qgYmM6ITFkosMxENgAWKAUFcDYDbDYTKFOSjkA) yourself in the TypeScript Playground
+Try out [the example](https://www.typescriptlang.org/play/?ts=5.4.5#code/GYVwdgxgLglg9mABFApgZygCjgIwFYBciASihHAE4AmAPBhTGAOYA0i4A1mHAO5gB8bDigCeReoyYBKRAG8AUIiWIYwRJigiADijhrceANrCRAXUQBeK4gBEE5jZkLlLxAeOjTAOihwAqlo6FADCAIZoKJhSANxKAPRxiAByvG4cbFoUKABu8CBoADYiiDzhtgDy+GRQKmhuapo6iADknNx8zTZeisoAvvL98qgYmM6ITFkosMxENgAWKAUFcDYDbDYTKFOSjkA) yourself in the TypeScript Playground.

 That's it.
 Less screaming, kicking and fighting the compiler, more fun and games.
 Enjoy!